Gibo-Will02/annotations-api/Documentation/SpecificationDocument.md

 # Semester Goals

 ### Minimum viable product
 - The system sends and retrieves information from Perusall and saves data about assignments to a database.
-While allowing users to complete Perusall assigned readings.
+Allows professors to see minimal perusall assigned reading data.

 ### Enhanced Version
 - Along with the minimal requirements, the application will allow professors to query the database and apply sorting to the recieved information.